gdelataillade/alarm/README.md

 ### iOS
 `invokeMethod` that plays the alarm audio using `AVAudioPlayer`.

 The issue is that asynchronous native code is suspended when app goes on background for a while.
 The workaround found is to listen to the app state (when app goes background/foreground), and every time app goes foreground, we check natively if the player is playing.
-If yes, it means alarm is ringing so it's time to trigger the `onRing` callback.
+If so, it means alarm is ringing so it's time to trigger the `onRing` callback.

 ## Getting Started